Khadi Utsav at J.K. Grounds: Badanavalu Khadi Kendra Spinning Yarn that binds History

 Also the khadi and cottage industry started by Tagadur Ramachandra Rao in Badanavalu provided employment to villagers and produced handmade commodities.
 This 9-acre Khadi Centre campus consists of spinning wheels, weaving units, paper-making units, bleaching units, handloom unit etc.

-READ ALSO Khadi Utsav from today
+READ ALSO State-level Khadi Utsav begins

 The hand-spun yarn and the making of Khadi clothes is still prominent in this village.
 The Kendra also provides employment to orphans and housewives along with others.
 Currently, even old people aged above 90 years are still active employees of this Kendra which has set up several showrooms and centres in Mysuru, Mandya and Hassan districts.